top of page

 Consequently, immune checkpoint inhibitors and CAR-T therapies lack efficacy in solid tumors.

-By eliminating hypoxic cancer cells, Kripthonite's drug candidate prime solid tumors for immuno-oncology treatments.
+Using hypoxia-targeting macrocycles to eliminate hypoxic cancer cells, Kripthonite primes solid tumors for immuno-oncology treatments.

 Animation radiation and immunotherapy